-(1) entertain an independent action to relieve a party from a judgment, order, or proceeding;

-(2) grant relief as provided by statute; or

-(3) set aside a judgment for fraud on the chancery court.
+- (1) entertain an independent action to relieve a party from a judgment, order, or proceeding; - (2) grant relief as provided by statute; or - (3) set aside a judgment for fraud on the chancery court. - (e) Bills and Writs Abolished.
+Not applicable.